 A paper describing the original version of EGDON has been anthologised by Per Brinch Hansen in his book: Classic Operating Systems: From Batch Processing to Distributed Systems, Springer, 2001 (also available for download).
 It presents EGDON essentially as an automated program development system.
 Part 1 of the EGDON manual reflects this emphasis on programming.
 Chapter 9 describes the (non-interactive) command language; Chapter 10 contains a complete example of a small job that mixes modules in FORTRAN and Usercode.
 A later version of the system, EGDON 3, supported a disc-based filing system and provided the infrastructure for COTAN.
 At that point EGDON had clearly graduated as a fully-fledged OS.

-Part 2 of the EGDON manual is devoted to operational and system-generation procedures.
+Part 2 of the EGDON manual (also in PDF) is devoted to operational and system-generation procedures.
 Reading this, I am struck by the thought that the implementors of COTAN achieved Iron Age results with Stone Age tools.

 The KDF9 Whetstone and Kidsgrove compilers were pioneering implementations of Algol 60.